evaaaaawu/evaaaaawu.com/src/content/en/understanding-splice-slice-and-split-in-javascript.md

 This was a question that came to mind after playing the "spot the difference" game.
 My current understanding is that functions that can operate on arrays should typically also be able to operate on strings, as this would be a win-win situation.
 But why can splice only operate on arrays?

-This is because in JavaScript, variables of Primitive Types (including strings) have an Immutable characteristic, meaning you cannot directly modify the content of variables of Primitive Types.
+This is because in JavaScript, primitive types (including strings) are immutable, meaning you cannot directly modify the content of primitive type variables.
 Note that this refers to not being able to directly call any built-in functions to make modifications, but you can still reassign values to change the content.
 Here's a simple example to illustrate:

-If a variable is of Primitive Type, calling any built-in function alone won't change the variable's value, e.g.,
+If a variable is of primitive type, calling any built-in function alone won't change the variable's value, e.g.,

 <!-- ```js
 let a = "hello";